susanjibo/aquarium-example/README.md

 A `Switch` is how behavior trees deal with branching logic. `Switch` is very similar to a switch/case statement.
 The `Switch` will play its children in sequence until one succeeds.
 The `Case` decorator can fail a behavior before it's even started if its conditional returns false.

-In this example, an `ExecuteScript` behavior, sets a property on `notepad` that the `Case` decorators can check against.
+In this example, an `ExecuteScript` behavior sets a property on `notepad` that the `Case` decorators can check against.
 Thus, one of two animations will be played.

+## 10: Subtrees

+Subtrees are how behaviors trees deal with encapsulation.
+They are a way of treating a whole `.bt` file as a single behavior.

+The `getNotepad` argument allows a parent tree to prepopulate a Subtree's notepad.
+This is how behavior trees can pass arguments to a subtree.
+The **beahviors/10-subtrees/choose-animation.bt** plays an animation according to a property on its notepad.
+This notepad property is set by its parent tree.

+Subtrees can also return result.
+Every tree has a `result` object scoped to a single `.bt` file.
+Any function argument can add properties to this object.
+When the tree returns, its parent tree will get that result object.
+This is how behavior trees deal with return values.
+So imagine you have a subtree called `get-persons-name.bt`.